Burning Back Pain Natural Remedies

 1. Applying ice or heat

 Applying ice or heat to the discomfort area can help reduce back pain.
 Ice can help to reduce inflammation, while heat can help to relax the muscles and improve circulation.
-It is important to alternate between ice and heat, as applying ice or heat for too long can worsen the pain.
+It is important to alternate between ice and heat, as applying ice or heat for too long can worsen the acute pain.

 2. Stretching and exercise